linearblade/m7BootStrap/docs/usage/TROUBLESHOOTING.md

   const onLoad = (sys, ctx) => console.log("Loaded:", ctx.results);
   ```
 * Verify symbolic/local handler references exist in the expected scope.
+* For symbolic reference types:

+  * `~module.function` or `~function` — Used specifically during the **load phase for that package**, references `thisPackage.module.function`.
+Not valid for general `onLoad` or error handlers.
+  * `@somePackage:module.function` — References a module function in a package loaded into the bootstrapper.
+  * `#mount.load` or `#mount.unload` — Calls bootstrapper methods, primarily for mounting/unmounting operations (no argument support currently).
+  * Invalid function resources — Functions must be direct, symbolic, or a resource object (see **Package & Repo Specifications**).

 ---